Career Profile: Training and Development Manager

 Why Is Training and Development Management a Job of Tomorrow?

 Training and development managers are needed to instruct new employees to ensure that they are well suited to work in their hired positions.
-Employment opportunities for training and development managers are expected to increase 16 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for training and development managers are expected to increase 16 percent, according to the Bureau of Labor Statistics.
 Training and development managers earn an average salary of $80,250 annually.

 What Does a Training and Development Manager Do?